Astros vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has seven doubles, four home runs, five walks and 10 RBI (36 total hits).
-He's also stolen eight bases.
+- Estrada has collected 38 hits with seven doubles, four home runs and seven walks.
+He has driven in 10 runs with nine stolen bases.

 Estrada Recent Games